Create a list-based loop with the For block

 The Collect block saves multiple outputs to a list.
 In this tutorial, your loop will run three times, output three values, and use this block to save these values to a list.

-To connect a Collect block, do the following:
+To connect the Collect block, do the following:

 1. Hover over the For block’s output port.
 The pointer changes to a crosshair.

-The Output block displays incoming data, such as the Collect block's outgoing list.
+The Display block displays incoming data, such as the Collect block’s outgoing list.

-To connect an Output block, do the following:
+To connect a Display block, do the following:

-1. Hover over the Collect block's output port.
+1. Hover over the Collect block’s List output port.
 The pointer changes to a crosshair.

-2. Decide where on the canvas you want to place the Output block and drag the port to that location.
+2. Decide where on the canvas you want to place the Display block and drag the port to that location.

-3. Select View icon (stroke, large) Output.
-If you want to search for the block, enter Output in search.
+3. Select Output icon Display.
+If you want to search for the block, enter “display” in search.

-From the canvas toolbar, select Run icon (stroke, large) Run.
+From the canvas toolbar, click Run icon Run.

 Congratulations!
-You created a list-based loop and displayed the result in an Output block.
+You created a list-based loop and displayed the result in a Display block.